-By way of example, within the DIFC, a company limited by shares is prevented from providing financial assistance by granting security and providing guarantees by a company limited by shares in relation to the acquisition of shares in itself or in a holding company unless: (i) such assistance would not materially prejudice the interests of the company or its shareholders or the company's ability to discharge its liabilities as they fall due and must be approved by the shareholders (90% in share value); (ii) finance or financial assistance is part of the company's ordinary business and is on ordinary commercial terms; or (iii) it is specified in DIFC Company Regulations (2009) as exempt.
-However, in relation to point (iii), should such financial assistance not fall under these exemptions, companies may consider using DIFC-incorporated special purpose vehicles to provide financial assistance, if permitted by the DIFC Special Purpose Company Regulations.
+By way of example, within the DIFC, a public company or a subsidiary of such is prevented from providing financial assistance by granting security and providing guarantees by a company limited by shares in relation to the acquisition of shares in itself or in a holding private company unless: (i) such assistance would not materially prejudice the interests of the company and its shareholders or the company's ability to discharge its liabilities as they fall due and must be approved by the shareholders (90% in share value); (ii) finance or financial assistance is part of the company's ordinary business and is on ordinary commercial terms; or (iii) it is specified in DIFC Company Regulations (2018) as exempt.
+However, in relation to point (iii), should such financial assistance not fall under these exemptions, companies may consider using DIFC incorporated special purpose vehicles to provide financial assistance, if permitted by the DIFC Special Purpose Company Regulations.